aaltsys/doc-server3/deployment/01_hardware.rst

       VGA, and no display cable is included.
 Provide a combination of cable and display compatible with HDMI or DVI.
    #.
 The server requires USB keyboard and mouse; not PS/2 style devices.
    #.
-The Apple Superdrive works with Apple devices only.
-Other brands or types
+The Apple Superdrive works with Apple computers only.
+Apple computers may
-      of USB optical drives are not recognized by Apple servers.
+      or may not work with other brands or types of USB optical drives.